-The following is an excerpt from a memoir I’m writing.
-I’ve always enjoyed reading memoirs from other writers but never considered writing one myself.
+The following is an excerpt from a memoir I hope to someday complete.
+I’ve always enjoyed reading memoirs from other writers but have never considered writing one myself, until recently.
 Beyond this post, the material may never see the light of day, and if it does, it will likely be edited from what is published here.
 Either way, I enjoyed writing it and wanted to share it with you.
 Thanks for following the blog.
 I appreciate you.
 Hope you enjoy!

 I recall being fascinated with rainbows as a child.
 Not so much that I had posters in my bedroom or rainbow colored grip tape on my skateboard, but enough to stand in awe any time one was visible.
 It still amazes me how colors stretch across the sky after a rain shower.
 I suppose God could have chosen any number of ways to delight his creatures, but the rainbow, with its simplicity yet all together otherworldliness, was his desired method.